fmbot-discord/docs/docs/commands/artists.md

     `.artisttracks`

-    `.artisttracks The Beatles`
+    `.artisttracks Crystal Castles`

 ---

 ### .artistalbums (`.aa`)

-Shows you your all-time top albums for the artist you're currently listening to or searching for.
+Shows you your all-time top albums for current artist or the one you're searching for.

 Options: